grafana/authlib/READMEv2.md

   - **`claims`:** Abstracts token formats.
   - **`authz`:** Handles authorization logic ([See Readme for more details](./authn/README.md)):
     - Single-tenant RBAC client.
 For plugins to query Grafana for user permissions and control their access.
-    - **Not stable** Multi-tenant client.
-For multi-tenant applications to query the authorization server to control user accesses.
+    - **[unstable / under development]** Multi-tenant client, typically used by multi-tenant applications to enforce service and user access.
     - A composable namespace checker to authorize requests based on JWT namespaces
   - **`authn`:** Manages token retrieval and verification ([See Readme for more details](./authz/README.md)):
     - Generic JWT verifier with support for custom claims